Dual intent: Meaning of "dual"

+Immigrant intent

 If immigrant intent is presumed based upon inferences made by consular or Department of Homeland Security's border review, this is grounds for termination of nonimmigrant visas issued, refusal of the visa application, refusal of admission at the port of entry, refusal of readmission, or removal (deportation).
-Further, if a border or consular official believes that a visa holder is intentionally misrepresenting himself, then the applicant for entry into the U.S. can also be permanently barred for visa fraud.
+Further, if a border or consular official believes that a visa holder is intentionally misrepresenting themself, then the applicant for entry into the U.S. can also be permanently barred for visa fraud.
 Unless the foreigner holds a dual intent type visa, the foreigner is subject to review for immigrant intent on each visit to the United States.

 Certain types of foreign visitors are allowed dual intent, and other categories of visitors are not.
 Persons with H-1B visas (for specialty workers and their spouses and minor children with H-4 visas), K visas (for fiancees or foreign spouses of US citizens and their minor children), L visas (for corporate transferees and their spouses and minor children), and V visas (spouses and minor children of lawful permanent residents) are permitted to have dual intent under the Immigration and Nationality Act.
-Federal regulations also appear to recognize dual intent O visas (for workers who have extraordinary ability and their spouses and minor children), P visas (for athletes, artists or entertainers and their spouses and minor children), and E visas (for treaty traders or treaty investors and their spouses and minor children).

-Most other foreign visitors and workers, like those on H-2B worker, H-3 trainee/worker, B-1 business, B-2 tourist, Visa Waiver Program visitor, F-1 student, J-1 exchange visitor, M-1 student, journalism, and entertainer visas should not have immigrant intent, as discussed above.
+Most other foreign visitors and workers, like those on H-2B worker, H-3 trainee/worker, B-1 business, B-2 tourist, Visa Waiver Program visitor, F-1 student, J-1 exchange visitor, M-1 student, journalism, and entertainer visas should not have immigrant intent.
 Such visa holders can be denied admission if the consular or port official reasonably believes that they have interest in permanently remaining in the United States (i.e., in pursuing a green card).
-Certain activities may appear likely to lead to U.S. permanent resident status in the belief of an experienced Government Official.
+Certain activities may appear likely to lead to U.S. permanent resident status in the belief of an experienced government official.

 While similar to the H-1B visa, the H-1B1 visa (for Chilean and Singaporean nationals) is not dual intent.